Skip to main content

 note

-Important: When creating MCP tools, always include detailed docstrings using triple quotes (""") to describe what each tool in the MCP Server as these descriptions play a critical role in selecting the right MCP Tool based on the user's query.
+Important: When creating MCP tools, always include detailed docstrings using triple quotes (""") to describe what each tool in the MCP Server does, when to use it, and what parameters it expects.
+These descriptions play a critical role in selecting the right MCP tool based on the user's query.

 Step 2: Create an Agent for Your FastMCP Server